 Additionally, Broken Arrow Public Schools joined forces with Tulsa Community College and Northeastern State University to build concurrent associate degree programs, allowing high school students to graduate high school and earn an associate’s degree simultaneously, with little to no cost to parents.
 Likewise, in 2018, the district collaborated with Mullin Plumbing to create the first plumbing apprenticeship partnership whereby students work in paid apprenticeships and may earn a journeyman license upon graduation.
 This has expanded to more than 30 career pathways for the 2019-2020 school year.

 She represents Oklahoma on the National College Board Advisory Committee and the National SAT Suite Advisory Committee.
 For two years, she has served as a member of the American Association of School Administrators’ Redefining Ready Cohort, a nationwide cohort of school administrators redefining what high school should be in the 21st Century.

 In addition, State Superintendent Joy Hofmeister selected her in 2017 to serve on her State Superintendent Advisory Council.
 Since 2016, she has served on the Oklahoma Association of School Administrators and the United Suburban Schools Association legislative agenda committees.

-In 2016, Dr. Dunlop was named as the Oklahoma Assistant Superintendent of the Year by the Cooperative Council of Oklahoma School Administrators and the Oklahoma Association of School Administrators.
+In 2016, Dr. Vinson was named as the Oklahoma Assistant Superintendent of the Year by the Cooperative Council of Oklahoma School Administrators and the Oklahoma Association of School Administrators.
 In 2017, she received the Women’s Community Impact Award by the Broken Arrow Chamber of Commerce, and in 2019 was selected as the Citizen of the Year by the Broken Arrow Chamber of Commerce.